The Passwordless Login Settings

 Using the Passwordless Login Method

-Now that we have enabled the Magic Login, it is time to take it for a test drive.
-The first thing we see on our login page is a place to enter our username or password.
+Now that we have enabled the Magic Link Login, it is time to take it for a test drive.
+The first thing we see on our login page is a place to enter our username or email address.
 Enter your username and then click the Continue button.

-On the next screen, click the Email Magic Button to send the email containing the passwordless login link.
+On the next screen, click the Email Magic Link button to send the email containing the Passwordless Login link.

 You will now see a message confirming the email has been sent.

-If you have previously enabled two-factor authentication, you will be asked if you want to Enable or Disable two-factor when using the passwordless login method.
+If you have previously enabled Two-Factor authentication, you will be asked if you want to Enable or Disable Two-Factor Authentication when using the Passwordless Login method.

-If you choose to disable two-factor when using passwordless logins, you will now be able to log into your WordPress dashboard without entering a password or two-factor code.
+If you choose to disable Two-Factor Authentication when using Passwordless Logins, you will now be able to log into your WordPress dashboard without entering a password or Two-Factor code.

 Enable Passwordless Logins for WooCommerce